acacereswright/acacereswright.github.io/projects.markdown

 title: Projects
 ---

+### Text-to-Speech for Low Resource Languages

+As part of my Advanced Computational Linguistics Course, I built a text-to-speech system for

 ### Simulating Trading Models

 As part of my Computational Investment course, I worked to develop a simple trading model and test it in various ways.
 A secondary goal of this project was to test out different backtesting libraries.
 This was a group project with contributions from individuals with both economics and computer science backgrounds emphasizing both interdisciplinary communication as well as developing an understanding of both programming and economic concepts.